nameis-uttam/personal-portfolio/README.md

 ⇒ Your professional goals and aspirations.

 Step 3: Skills and Expertise
-Skills Section: Display your skills using a combination of text, icons, or graphs.
+❁Skills Section: Display your skills using a combination of text, icons, or graphs.
 Categorize them based on your proficiency level (e.g., Beginner, Intermediate, Expert).

 Step 4: Work Experience and Projects
-Experience Section: Highlight your relevant work experience.
+❁Experience Section: Highlight your relevant work experience.
 Include:
 ⇒ Job titles, companies, and dates.
 ⇒ Key responsibilities and achievements.
 ⇒ Impactful projects you've worked on.